yiisoft/log/README.md

 ## Installation

-The package could be installed with [Composer](https://getcomposer.org):
+The package can be installed with [Composer](https://getcomposer.org):

 ```shell
 composer require yiisoft/log